 In male humans, the process of spermatogenesis occurs in the testes and is initiated only at the onset of puberty.
 However, once it starts, spermatogenesis is a continuous process that occurs throughout a lifetime (unlike oogenesis).
 Spermatogenesis occurs in the tubular structure called seminiferous tubules.

 Spermatogonia, which are immature germ cells, are positioned on the outer edge of the seminiferous tubules near the basal lamina.
 These germ cells multiply continuously by the process of mitosis.
 Some of these multiplying cells do not proliferate and are converted to primary spermatocytes.
-These primary spermatocytes then undergo into the first meiotic phase wherein, each paired homologous chromosomes contribute in cross-over and eventually undergo division I of meiosis resulting in the formation of two secondary spermatocytes, which contain 22 duplicated autosomal chromosomes (it can be a duplicated X or a duplicated Y chromosome).
+These primary spermatocytes then undergo the first meiotic phase wherein, each paired homologous chromosomes contribute to cross-over and eventually undergo division I of meiosis resulting in the formation of two secondary spermatocytes, which contain 22 duplicated autosomal chromosomes (it can be a duplicated X or a duplicated Y chromosome).